uwecerron/psyoptions-docs/docs/mission.md

 ## Our Mission

-PsyOptions strives to be the most community oriented DeFi protocol.
-What knowledge we do not posess, we seek and reward those within the community that do.
-We are built by the community for the community.
+PsyOptions aims to bring a TradFi feel to DeFi by building a decentralized, permissionless, and community-owned financial services platform.
+Our vision is to not only provide our users with a decentralized options trading platform, but to become the de facto on-chain financial services platform for DeFi users across the globe.
+Our initial options protocols are simply the first step along the path of building towards this goal.